 Child home care allowance

-Child home care allowance can be claimed by families with a child under 3 years of age who is not in municipal day care.
-The child can be looked after by one of the parents or another person (e.g. a relative) or a private day care provider (e.g. private day-care centre).
+Child home care allowance can be claimed by a parent or other legal guardian with a child under 3 years of age who is not in municipal day care.
+The child can be looked after by one of the parents or another person (e.g. a relative) or a private day care provider (e.g. private day care centre).